Sattar Bahlulzade: Death

 In 1973, Bahlulzade became seriously ill due to blood poisoning.
 Although the artist was being treated in Sabunchu hospital in Baku, his condition was not getting better.
 The chief doctor of the hospital told him that the only way for him to recover was to continue his treatment in the Moscow.
 However, officials refused to pay for the artist's trip to Moscow, and so the trip was organized by his friends.

 Sattar Bahlulzade died in Moscow on October 14, 1974.
 The artist was buried on October 16, not in the Alley of Honor in Baku as expected, but, at his own request, in his native village Amirjan, next to the grave of his mother.
 A monument was erected over Bahlulzade's grave by sculptor Omar Eldarov, depicting an artist with two empty picture frames.

 Style

 Bahlulzade was a true lover of nature and saw himself as part of nature.
 He spent most of his life outdoors.
 One reason was that he wanted to be closer to nature, to understand nature, and portray it as it was.
+After graduating in Moscow in 1939 and returning to Baku, Sattar Bahlulzade was still developing his own style as a painter.
 As a painter, Sattar Bahlulzade could express himself better in harmony with nature, which we can see in the background of some of his most famous works.
 He spent a lot of time working on each painting.
 Among his works; however, there are no winter landscapes.
 The nature in winter attracted the artist to a lesser extent, and during this time of the year, he mostly painted in his personal studio, where he created new paintings based on his experiences in summer.

 It took him much time and energy to capture nature.
 Sattar acknowledged this.
 He said: